United Nations Habitat

 Habitat III and the Sustainable Development Goals

-The Global Planners Network has a recently updated website which can serve as another resource for those members and allies interested in international issues.
-Each of the GPN members is engaging their own members in an effort to both share the results of Habitat III and find ways to inform local plans with those goals.
+The Global Planners Network has a recently updated website that can serve as another resource for those members and allies interested in international issues.
+Each of the GPN members is engaging its own members in an effort to both share the results of Habitat III and find ways to inform local plans with those goals.

-In New York at the National Planning Conference, there will be two sessions on Habitat III: one related to three US cities, Baltimore, New York and San Jose which are integrating the SDG metrics and indicators into their plans: Implementing the U.N.'s Global Agenda for Cities along with Implementing the Sustainable Development Goals, which will be a broader look at the goals themselves and the metrics recommended to track progress.
+In New York at the 2017 National Planning Conference, there will be two sessions on Habitat III: one related to three U.S. cities — Baltimore, New York, and San Jose — which are integrating the SDG metrics and indicators into their plans: Implementing the U.N.'s Global Agenda for Cities along with Implementing the Sustainable Development Goals, which will be a broader look at the goals themselves and the metrics recommended to track progress.
 Together, these two sessions will give members a good understanding of the goals, recommended indicators and how to adapt them to the local level.

 The Focus Turns to Implementation